Harsger/ROOTpostprocessing/README.txt

  for style and color options see : https://root.cern.ch/doc/master/classTAttMarker.html

+ if an additional commandline-argument is provided plot is directly saved without further request

  additional options in parameter-file :
 AXIS <xAxisTitle> <yAxisTitle>
  in separate lines AXISX and AXISY with space separated titles RANGE <xlow> <xhigh> <ylow> <yhigh>